 I will be seeing you again Kampot.

 Kampot has many options of places to stay.
 We stayed at Monkey Republic Hostel which has large, clean dorm rooms, is walking distance to the river and has a great restaurant.
-It was a wonderful place to meet fellow travelers and it’s cheap, with dorms from only $4 and privates from $8 as of March 2018.
+It was a wonderful place to meet fellow travelers and it’s cheap.

-There are also plenty of hotels in Kampot to choose from.
+There are also plenty of hotels in Kampot to choose from, Villa Vedici and MAKK Hotel both have great ratings.

 Another option is to stay at one of the Kampot river lodges a bit out of town, but you will probably want to hire a scooter if you do that so you can get into town easily – tuk tuk costs would quickly add up.